 I’d never met her, though.
 I couldn’t tell you where she lived or worked.
 She wasn’t a Facebook contact either.
 We didn’t even follow each other on Twitter.
 But for a few years, she’d been a wonderfully fruity voice—not in my head, but on YouTube.

-She was one of my sister’s favorite and trusted Internet sibyls, and typically, I listened to her passively.
+She was one of my partner’s favorite and trusted Internet sibyls and typically, I listened to her passively.
 When she’d tune in to her channel, her forecasts would waft out to my ears like autumn breeze through a half-opened window—there, but not quite there.
 Over time, she’d become a reassuring sound of continuity, an element of my circadian rhythm, someone I’d hear, without always listening to.

-She announced, one day, that she was retiring from her career as an astrologer to cope with a life after the loss of her daughter.
+One day, she announced that she was retiring from her career as an astrologer to cope with a life after the loss of her daughter.
 I realized then that even as she struggled with her own crushing present, she’d been peering into our collective futures.

 When her own stars were imploding, she didn’t forget to pore over what ours foretold.
 Later, when I learned that she’d thrown herself full on into art, I wanted to reach out.
-She agreed to an interview, which was conducted entirely through a series of electronic correspondences.
+She agreed to an interview, which was conducted by e-mail.

 In 1821, John Constable, the English Romantic artist, best known for his landscape paintings of Dedham Vale, wrote to his friend: “Painting is but another word for feeling.”
 That can be said of Annabel.